Friday, September 15, 2023

 Scourge: The Demise of Critical Thinking in the Age of Donald Trump

-Months before the US Election season commences, I think it's an opportune time to reintroduce this book.
+Months before the U.S. election season commences, I find it an opportune moment to reintroduce this book I wrote 16 years ago.

 Image: Newton Fortuin